ndogota/distrib_builder/README.md

 # Distrib Builder

-Dristrib Builder is a project where we have to make ManHelper and Install script in BASH.
+Dristrib Builder is a project where we have to make ManHelper and Script Installer in BASH.

 ## ManHelper